FarmBot-Docs/farmbot-software/v7/Extras/troubleshooting/connecting-farmbot-to-the-internet.md

 ---
 title: "Connecting FarmBot to the Internet"
 slug: "connecting-farmbot-to-the-internet"
-excerpt: "Problem description: FarmBot is having trouble connecting to the Internet or staying connected consistently."
+description: "Problem description: FarmBot is having trouble connecting to the Internet or staying connected consistently."
 ---

 * toc